-My tutorials lead you step by step, using pictures, through some DIY landscaping projects you may have been keeping on a back burner for a long time, just hoping for a little inspiration -- and some simple instructions -- to come along.
+Our tutorials lead you to a step by step, using pictures, through some DIY landscaping projects you may have been keeping on a back burner for a long time, just hoping for a little inspiration—and some simple instructions—to come along.
 All of the steps in these tutorials are described with beginners in mind.
 So move your dream projects to a front burner, roll up your sleeves, and let's get going!

 DIY Landscaping Project 1: Water Features